+So what can an organization do to encourage healthy levels of work engagement?
 The best solution is to provide job resources for its employees.
-In this article, Choi found that both social support from colleagues and supervisory coaching have a positive impact on Work Engagement, leading to employees who approach their jobs with more vigor, dedication and absorption.
+In this article, the author found that both social support from colleagues and supervisory coaching have a positive impact on work engagement.
+This leads employees to approach their jobs with more vigor, dedication, and absorption.

 To the organization’s benefit, employees with greater work engagement more often reported that they didn’t intend to quit, and that they were more likely to help others and be a good organizational citizen.

-Choi concluded that providing resources such as performance feedback, supervisory coaching and colleagues’ support is the key to developing engaged workers who don’t fall into the trappings of becoming workaholics.
+The author concluded that providing resources such as performance feedback, supervisory coaching, and colleague support is the key to developing engaged workers who don’t fall into the trappings of becoming workaholics.